 Patients are advised to avoid:

-- Smoking as it can impair blood flow and bone healing.
+- Smoking can impair blood flow and bone healing.

-- Poor nutrition, which can delay healing and recovery.
+- Poor nutrition can delay healing and recovery.

 Long-Term Recovery Strategies Post-Spinal Surgery